oracle-livelabs/database/multitenant-tde/initialize-environment/initialize-environment.md

 # Initial Setup

 ## Introduction
-This is thr 1st in a 2 part series covering TDE and managing the keys.
+This is the 1st in a 2 part series covering TDE and managing the keys.
 This LiveLbas, Part 1, will cover working with wallets.
 Part 2 will cover working with Oracle Key Vault (OKV)

 Here is a list of topics that will be covered in the LiveLabs session
     -	Working with encryption keys